dgaydukov/cert-aws/sa/files/sa.md

 * Session Duration - time for which user can be logged in for aws, 1(default) - 12hours.
 After specified time user automatically logged out

 ###### OpsWorks
-OpsWorks - config management service that provides managed instances of Chef/Puppet which help automate servers' configuration/deployment/management.
+OpsWorks - config management service that provides managed instances of Chef/Puppet which help automate server configuration/deployment/management.
 There are 3 solutions:
-* OpsWorks Stacks
+* OpsWorks Stacks - manages apps and servers in aws and on-premises, you model your app as stack containing different layers (elb, rds, ec2)
-* OpsWorks for Chef Automate
+You app would usually have 1 stack and many layers.
+Also if your app use java & python, it can be better to divide it into 2 layers
-* OpsWorks for Puppet Enterprise
+* OpsWorks for Chef Automate - fully managed Chef server and automation tools for ci/cd.
+You can migrate to it from Stacks, but you would need to rewrite some recipes, but most recipes would work without any change
-OpsWorks Stacks - manages apps and servers in aws and on-premises, you model your app as stack containing different layers (elb, rds, ec2).
+* OpsWorks for Puppet Enterprise - managed Puppet Enterprise server and automation tools for ci/cd (including orchestration/provisioning/deploying services in ec2)
 You run Chef recipes using Chef Solo to automate package installation/deployment/management of your stack.
 So it helps you provision/manage your app in aws using Chef solo installed in one of ec2.
 Difference with other platform: